 - At night, bald eagles lower their body temperatures by about 1.8 degrees.
 This reduces the temperature gradient between their body and the environment, letting them burn fewer calories to stay warm.

 It isn’t easy to incubate eggs in sub-zero weather!
 An eagle’s brood patch, large size, and nest help keeps eggs safe and warm.

 - A brood patch is a patch of bare skin on an eagle’s breast.
 A bald eagle can roll, wiggle, and tuck its eggs against its brood patch, transferring heat from its roughly 105-degree body to its eggs.
-Since the optimal temperature for incubation is 99 degrees, some heat can be lost.
-Bald eagles regulate egg temperature by incubating, uncovering, rolling, and re-positioning their eggs.
+The optimal temperature for incubation is around 99 degrees, so eagles have heat to spare!
+They regulate egg temperature by incubating, uncovering, rolling, and re-positioning their eggs.

 - A bald eagle’s large size helps it retain heat.
 Eagles have a higher inside-to-surface area ratio than smaller birds like chickadees.
 Less surface area means less heat lost to radiation, which is why birds and mammals in cold regions tend to be larger than individuals of the same species in warm regions.
 Female eagles are larger than males and almost always incubate at night.
 A female eagle’s size helps her stay warm through the long winter nights of incubation.

 - Eagles cover the bottom of their large nests with several layers of soft insulation, including grass and shredded corn husks.
 Shortly before laying eggs, they build an egg cup that helps protect the eggs from ice, snow, and water.